Updated January 10, 2017

 ***Tested and updated strategy for a 9:00am official park opening with an 8:00am EMH.

-***Park hours are fluctuating greatly right now between 8:00am and 10:00am.
+***Park hour start times are fluctuating greatly right now between 8:00am and 10:00am.
 I’m keeping this post with the 9:00am plan so that it best accommodates most days.
 Adjust as needed, but the basic plan should work with each park opening.

 Frozen – Live at the Hyperion, debuted on May 27, 2016.
 I was there for the first show and have lots of tips and details on what to expect.